Ringling Bros. and Barnum & Bailey Circus

 brothers had purchased Barnum & Bailey Ltd. following Bailey's death

 in 1906, but ran the circuses separately until they were merged in 1919.

 Nearly 90 years after John Ringling established winter

-quarters in Bridgeport, Conn, they were moved to Sarasota, FL in 1927, after
+quarters in Bridgeport, CT, they were moved to Sarasota, FL in 1927, after

 a devastating fire.
 As a result, Sarasota received a large influx of tourism